2020 Annual Meeting Recap

 The normal fanfare of music, food and games that typically comes before the business meeting was replaced this year by one hour of registration and voting at the co-op’s Eva Road office.
 The business meeting was held in the Grady Smith Community Room, with live streaming video available on Cullman EC’s website and Facebook.

-A total of 6,440 co-op members — approximately 19 percent of Cullman EC’s membership — voted in the board of trustees’ election.
-More than 6,100 votes were submitted by mail before the meeting.
-Sheila Sizemore (District 2), James Fields (District 4) and Daryl Calvert (District 6) were re-elected to the board for three-year terms.
+A total of 7.089 co-op members — more than 20 percent of Cullman EC’s membership — registered and voted in the board of trustees’ election.
+David Hembree (District 7), Chad Alexander (District 8) and Lynda Carter (At-large) were re-elected to the board for three-year terms.

 During the business meeting, CEO Tim Culpepper gave an update on how Cullman Electric has operated over the past year, noting the challenges the COVID-19 pandemic has presented over the past six months.

 “We’ve learned a lot.
 We’ve learned how to work better.
 We’ve learned how to work remotely,” Culpepper said.
 “We’ve learned how to use our technology in ways we’ve never used it before.
 We have improved the way we approach our job.
 We’re working smarter and better.